pazka/HtmlTreeScraper/README.md

 - A starting URL
 - A regex to search

-## Match detail
+## Regex Match detail

-The match will be made in js like so :
+The match will be made in js in this manner :

 ```js
     const match = html.match(new RegExp(<your_match_input>,'g'));